MartineauUK/wireguard/README.md

 '/opt/etc/wireguard.d/Wireguard.db' for the WireGuard configuration directives.

-The contents of the WireGuard configuration database will be used when 'wg13.conf' is activated - assuming that you have used say the appropriate WireGuard Web configurator such as Mullvad's to create the Local IP address and Public/Private key-pair for the remote Peer. e.g
+The contents of the WireGuard configuration database will be used when say 'wg13.conf' is activated - assuming that you have used say the appropriate WireGuard Web configurator such as Mullvad's to create the Local IP address and Public/Private key-pair for the remote Peer. e.g

     start wg13